furkanayy/EasySkills-Python/README.md

 # EasySkills-Python
-Developer simple projects with python
+Simple and developer small projects for developing Python